statox/GOD.vim/README.md

 ## Automatically close the help buffer

 When you use the `:GOD` command, the corresponding help buffer will be open.
-If you don't want to see it you can add the following line to your `vimrc`:
+If you don't want to see it, you can add the following line to your `vimrc`:

     let g:god_close_help_buffer = 1

 # GOD.vim?
 What's this name?

 It actually stands for **G**et **O**nline **D**oc *:)*